brritoxyz/token-distribution/README.md

 NOTE: Complete the steps above before proceeding.

-To generate the merkle roots and proofs used in carrying out token claims.
+To generate the merkle roots and proofs used in carrying out token claims:
 1. Run `node src/generateClaimData`.

+To generate the list of Rumas NFT airdrop recipients and the token IDs:
+1. Run `node src/generateRumasAirdrop`.